Carton/ColabRunner/README.md

-# Colab Control Extension
+# Colab Runner Extension

-A Chrome extension for easy access and control of Google Colab notebooks.
+A Chrome extension for easy running and stopping of multiple Google Colab notebooks.

 ## Overview